Tips to Get the Most From Your Career Counseling Appointment

 Consider your goals for the session.
 Do you want to find an internship or job?
 Decide on a major?
 Explore career fields?
 Most people have multiple concerns when they make an appointment and hope that they will all be resolved speedily.

-Career counseling, like personal counseling, is a process which involves a time commitment and requires patience.
+Career counseling is a process which involves some time and requires patience.
 You and your counselor can also collaborate to prioritize your goals, but remember that this process will absorb your session time -- try to do some prioritizing in advance.
 Our Planning Your Future section can help you get a sense of what steps typically come first in the career planning process.

 Do Your Homework